junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean stops automatically with a gasp.
 "Sam's dying?
 He seemed fine and improved last night."

-"He would if you don't get your lazy ass over here and prepare his meds!
+"He would if you didn't get your lazy ass over here and prepare his meds!
 We're running out of herbs, so go get those for him."
 John orders.

 Dean frowns.
 "It can't be.
-There's plenty left yesterday."
+There's plenty left from yesterday."

-Then he notices the burning roll of cigar between his father's fingers. *Oh.*
+Then he notices the burning roll of a cigar between his father's fingers. *Oh.*

 John scowls.
 "Are you defying me, boy?
 It's gone now.
 So go get more!"

 Dean blinks, looking between John and Castiel, then turning back to his father.
 "The herbs are in the mountains.
 It will take me at least three days to go there and back."
 His voice deeply troubled.

 "Then why aren't you leaving already?"
 John glares at him.
 "Surely you don't have anything more important to do?"
-His eyes flickers to the angel.
+His eyes flicker to the angel.

-The crowds following them have already caught up, surrounding them with interested eyes witnessing the matter.
+The crowds following them have already caught up, surrounding them with interested eyes, witnessing the matter.
 One of them shouts joyfully, waving with something shiny and reflective in their hands, "Don't worry about the angel!
 We'll take care of him!"

 The rest of them laugh.
 Another adds loudly, "We'll make sure to leave you a piece!"
 Followed by a clanking metal sound.